Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: IMPLEMENTATION

 \end{lemma}

-\begin{proof} By definition of~$D'$, we have:
+\begin{proof} By definition of~$D^{\prime }$, we have:

-where~$s = \sum_{i \geq 0}(e^{-c(a+i)^{2}}+e^{-c(b+i)^{2}})$ and~$s' = \sum_{i=0}^{N-1}(e^{-c(a+i)^{2}}+e^{-c(b+i)^{2}})$.
+where~$s = \sum_{i \geq 0}(e^{-c(a+i)^{2}}+e^{-c(b+i)^{2}})$ and~$s^{\prime }= \sum_{i=0}^{N-1}(e^{-c(a+i)^{2}}+e^{-c(b+i)^{2}})$.
 The result then derives from~\eqref{tailbound}. \end{proof}

-As a consequence, the statistical distance between the tuples of distributions used by~$K$ calls to Klein's algorithm corresponding to the non-truncated and truncated Gaussians is~$O(n K \rho^{-N^2})$.
-An important property of the statistical distribution is that an algorithm behaves similarly if fed two nearby distributions.
-More precisely, if the output satisfies a property with probability~$p$ when the algorithm uses a distribution~$D_1$, then the property is still satisfied with probability~$\geq p - \Delta(D_1,D_2)$ if fed~$D_2$ instead of~$D_1$ (see~\cite[Chap.\ 8]{BK:Micciancio02}).
+As a consequence, the statistical distance between the distributions used by Klein's algorithm corresponding to the non-truncated and truncated Gaussians is~$nKO(\rho^{-N^2})$.
+Hence, the behavior of the algorithm with truncated Gaussian is almost the same.